radiken/Quantitative-Trading-for-Chinese-Market/README.md

 Time unit in this app is **day** for now, which means operation in hour, minute, and second is not supported temporarily.

-About strategies:
 Strategies include **stock selection strategy**, **buy strategy** and **sell strategy** three types of strategies, each strategy is a class instead of a function, as it can have its own attribute.
 An individual strategy, regardless of type, is meant to by controlling a single factor, which means multiple strategies of one type can be applied at the same time, but each type needs at least one strategy.

 ## Requirements
 - Python 3